 LIVE from the NYPL: Marlon James | Salman Rushdie

-LIVE closes the Fall 2014 season with a conversation between novelist Marlon James and the author he describes as "by and large the writer who made me want to write the books," 2008 Library Lion Salman Rushdie.
+Marlon James takes the stage with the author he describes as "by and large the writer who made me want to write the books," 2008 Library Lion Salman Rushdie.

 Media Sponsor: The Financial Times